TrendingTechnology/vue-components/README.md

 import { eventBus } from '@flockos/vue-components';

 eventBus.$on('focusChanged', (element) => {
-    // Do a few things if focus changes your element.
+    // Do a few things if focus changes.
 });
 ```